Slurm

 The batch script above will requests 8 logical CPUs and 8GB of RAM.
 Each task will get 4 logical CPUs and 4GB of RAM for its exclusive use.

-specifies that we want to run 2 tasks in parallel.#SBATCH -c 4
+#SBATCH -n 2specifies that we want to run 2 tasks in parallel.#SBATCH -c 4means 4 logical CPUS per task.#SBATCH --mem=8Gmeans 8GB of RAM across all tasks.

 Job Status